LagoonYt/Simple--Commands/README.md

 Once you have correctly setup your code, you can now run it.
 When you run the code it will ask you if you want a commands folder created for you.
 It will create two sub folders Admin and Entertainment.
-You are not restricted to these. you can have as many subfolders as you want with any name
+You are not restricted to these.
+You can have as many subfolders as you want with any name!
 ```js
 const loadedCommands = await commands.Load(process.env.CLIENT_ID);
 ```